mahyarmirrashed/study-on-campus/README.md

 Thank you to the open-source community for making this project possible[^1] [^2] [^3] [^4].

+## Contributions

+I welcome all contributions for more student spaces.
+All of the data is stored in the [`src/data`](./src/data/) folder.
+Thank you in advance.

 ## Technologies Used

 This project leverages several modern technologies to provide a seamless and